Have you recently gotten engaged? Congratulations! This should be one of the most exciting times of your life.

 One way to alleviate your fear is to do a little homework and find out the likes and dislikes of your in-laws.
 Ask your fiancé or fiancée about the family's interests, what each person enjoys, whether or not they have pet peeves, and then do a little research on your own.
 You don't have to become an expert, but it's nice to know enough to hold a decent conversation that will interest them.
 And if there's anything that might trigger an argument, avoid that discussion the first time you meet them.

 Set Up a Time and Place

-- Bowling center – Select teams with members from both families on each team.
+- Bowling center – Select teams with members of both families on each team.

 - Potluck – Invite everyone to get together for a potluck.
 Ask each person to bring his or her favorite dish to share and serve it buffet style.

 Compose a list of conversation starters.
 Chances are, once people start chatting, they won't need prompts, but it's always a good idea to be prepared.
 If extended family attends, and there are several clusters or groups, work the room and chat with everyone.

 If you know that there are some issues that might upset either set of in-laws, have a discussion with the other ones in advance.
-This isn't the time to have a heated debate.
-This is not the time to get into a political discussion.
+This isn't the time to have a heated debate or get into a political discussion.

 Dress for the Occasion

 Naturally, if you're doing something sporty or having a backyard barbecue, you'll want to be more casual.
-This doesn't mean jeans with holes or short-shorts are appropriate.
+This doesn't mean jeans with holes or short-shorts that are appropriate.
 Look polished and pulled together.
 You want your future in-laws happy you'll be joining their family and not concerned that you might embarrass them later.